cpfaff/cafe/README.md

 ### Core Members

-* ...

 The contents in this repository is developed and maintained in the context of the German Federation for Biological data ([GFBio](http://www.gfbio.org/)).

 ### Motivation

-A good data discovery is crucial to answer questions in ecology more efficiently.
+A good data discovery mechanism is crucial to answer questions in ecology more efficiently.
 Facet search strategies are famous and spread across the internet used successfully in may different applications.
-Facets represent a powerful tool to restrict a search space by certain criteria and thus allow to restrict a pool of data by numeric and categorical attributes for a faster discovery of a desired set of data.
+Facets represent a powerful tool to restrict a search space with search objects by certain numerical and categorical criteria of the object for a faster discovery.
+In ecology this means a more efficient discovery of research data.

 ### Goals

 * Development of a simple to use data annotation framework for ecology
 * Community involvement for the development of the schema and the vocabulary

-### Becoming involved
+### Become involved

 If you want to get involved please contact:

 <claas-thido.pfaff@uni-leipzig.de>

 ## How to contribute (technically)